ARPA-SIMC/dballe/doc/fapi_walkthrough.md

 ## Starting the work on a message

-Instead of connecting to a database, you can use the DB-All.e API to read and write message reports in BUFR, CREX format, and read, but not write, messages in AOF format.
+Instead of connecting to a database, you can use the DB-All.e API to read and write message reports in BUFR and CREX format.

 To do that, use [idba_messaggi][] instead of both [idba_presentati][] and [idba_preparati][].
 To write a message, your code will look like: